What to expect during labour!

 This is the point when many women hit a brick wall.

-You may need your birth support right there alongside you giving you words of encouragement and keeping your mind focussed on the prize ahead.
+You may need your birth support right there alongside you and giving you words of encouragement and keeping your mind focussed on the prize ahead.

 This is when mums will usually ask for drugs or epidural.

 They may say “I can’t do this anymore”.

 Birth support team will say “Yes you can do this, because you are doing this.”

 This is where the mum will need the most support, encouragement and loving words to feel safe and supported.